Skip to Content

 2. Click on the right arrow on your Web property.

-3. In the “Enhanced measurement” window that opens up, click on “Show advanced settings” under Site search.
+3. In the “Enhanced measurement” window that opens up, click on the settings gear icon then “Show advanced settings” under Site search.

 4. You can see the default search term parameters that already exist (in box 1).
 In box 2, type in the term or letter that your website uses to designate a search term.
 In Northwoods’ case, that’s “Search_Keywords."
 Then “SAVE” your work.